matrix-org/matrix-spec-proposals/proposals/3077-multi-stream-voip.md

 ### Backwards compatibility

-If the field `sdp_stream_metadata` is missing, clients should behave the way they do right now (i.e. they should not allow usage of multiple streams).
+If the field `sdp_stream_metadata` is missing, clients should ignore any new incoming streams (i.e. they should use the first one).

 ## Alternatives